SHIRO: Near-Optimal Communication Strategies for Distributed Sparse Matrix Multiplication: Hierarchical Communication Strategy

 \subsubsection{Communication Workflow}

 \Cref{fig/method:hierarchical_comm}(f) and~\Cref{alg:hierarchical} present the complete hierarchical communication from a per-process perspective.
 The algorithm takes local sparse matrix blocks $\mathbf{A}_{row}$ and $\mathbf{A}_{col}$, dense matrix $\mathbf{B}$, and group ID as inputs, executing two stages of parallel row-column communications.
-Stage I combines column-based inter-group B fetching (lines 1-4, stage~I.\circled{1}), where processes collect and send required B rows to peers in other groups, with row-based intra-group C aggregation (lines 5-7, stage~I.\circledwhite{1}), where processes compute SpMM with $\mathbf{A}_{row}$ then exchange partial C results within groups.
-Stage II then pairs row-based inter-group C transmission (lines 8-11, stage~II.\circledwhite{2}), where processes aggregate the partial results from stage~I.\circledwhite{1} destined for the same remote peer before transmission, with column-based intra-group B distribution (lines 12-14, stage~II.\circled{2}), where processes redistribute the B rows received in stage~I.\circled{1} within their groups.
-The algorithm synchronizes both communication stages (lines 13 and 15) and returns the received results: $B_{dist}$ from column-based communication and $C_{recv}$ from row-based communication, which can be used for further computations.
+Stage I combines column-based inter-group B fetching (lines 1--4, stage~I.\circled{1}), where processes collect and send required $\mathbf{B}$ rows to peers in other groups, with row-based intra-group C aggregation (lines 5--7, stage~I.\circledwhite{1}), where processes compute SpMM with $\mathbf{A}_{row}$ then exchange partial $\mathbf{C}$ results within groups.
+Stage II then pairs row-based inter-group $\mathbf{C}$ transmission (lines 8--11, stage~II.\circledwhite{2}), where processes aggregate the partial results from stage~I.\circledwhite{1} destined for the same remote peer before transmission, with column-based intra-group $\mathbf{B}$ distribution (lines 12--14, stage~II.\circled{2}), where processes redistribute the $\mathbf{B}$ rows received in stage~I.\circled{1} within their groups.
+The algorithm synchronizes both communication stages (lines 13 and 15) and returns the received results: $B_{dist}$ from column-based communication and $C_{recv}$ from row-based communication {for subsequent computations.}